 Animals in the Badlands Area

-- Black Footed Ferrets–Thought to be exitinct and now thrive in Badlands National Park
+Black-footed Ferrets–Thought to be extinct and now thrive in Badlands National Park

 Horses in Badlands National Park

 Horses are permitted in the Badlands Wilderness Area.
-Horse owners should check in at the visitor center for the best areas for horse back riding or check out the Horseback riding page for Badlands National Park.
+Horse owners should check in at the visitor center for the best areas for horseback riding or visit the Horseback Riding page for Badlands National Park.

 A portion of Sage Creek Campground (primitive) is designated for horse use.